orchestracities/boost/README.md

 gets to the `httpbin` service (see `ingress_routing.yaml`) whereas any other header gets passed on.

+**Note**. *Header removal*.
+We disabled this at the moment since it gets in the way of token validation---see #11.
+So, much to your disappointment, the above won't work---i.e. the header doesn't get dropped.

 ##### Deploying the adapter

 Time to plonk in our token-buster baton wielding copper.